 Fill your stomach with an array of fresh prawns, mussels, squid and crab – your taste buds will lead the way.
 Hit the water to learn about the oyster farming process, how the oysters are prepared for market, and sample plump, juicy oysters straight from the ocean.
 A true ocean to plate experience for the seafood enthusiast in one of South Australia’s most unspoiled regions.

-Pricing from $2595 per person – Maximum group size 8 travellers
+Pricing from $2595 per person based on minimum 8 guests

 Dates available on request for private departures